dventimiglia/CarND-Behavioral-Cloning/README.md

 -   In principle, that should be good.
 However, in practice, we noticed that models trained for many epochs, with very low validation accuracy, drove somewhat poorly.
--   We may not actually have needed the droput layer.
+-   We may not actually have needed the dropout layer.
 In fact, in some experiments we seem to have converged to a better-performing model more quickly *without* dropout.
 -   It may be that without dropout, the model overtrains on Track 1,